A- A A+

 • Developed Facilitator’s Guide and accompanying facilitator’s tools.
 Created a Facilitator Orientation including 2 orientation videos.

-• Graduated 86 trainees (including 54 with Disability Rights NC and 32 Leader Advocates with CBCG who held 3 separate Leader Cohorts).
-Cohort 1 with CR begins May 2, 2025.
-Graduation is June 20th, 2025.
+• Graduated 98 trainees (including 54 with Disability Rights NC and 32 Leader Advocates with CBCG who held 3 separate Leader Cohorts).
+Cohort 1 with CR began May 2, 2025 and graduated 12 Leaders on June 20, 2025.
+Cohort 2 with CR begins August 22, 2025 and ends October 17, 2025.
+An ALP-NC Q&A session for Cohort 2 applicants was held on June 16th to offer insight into what to expect during Leader training.

 • Maintained 11 Facilitator Leaders via 2 Facilitator Education Cohorts.
 Facilitators are trainers of diverse representation including three individuals with I/DD.